Hobo-Hilly/SecurityPlus/application-injection-attacks/README.md

 ''
-And that attacker is gonna send a request towards an application, typically in the form of an XML type structure.
+The attacker is gonna send a request towards an application, typically in the form of an XML type structure.

 And if that attacker knows that that application is calling that XML request at external entity and pulling that information in that's been parsed.